 On behalf of the recently formed GNSO ICANN Meeting Strategy Drafting Team, I am reaching out to you to inform you of this drafting team’s activities.
-The drafting team has been formed to develop a skeleton schedule for GNSO related meetings taking into account the new ICANN Meeting Strategy which will take effect in 2016.
+The drafting team has been formed to develop a skeleton schedule for GNSO related meetings taking into account the new ICANN Meeting Strategy which will begin in 2016.
 Our aim is to have a first draft available for review and discussion by the GNSO at ICANN53 in Buenos Aires.
-However, as the success of this new ICANN Meeting Strategy will heavily rely on our ability to co-ordinate and synchronize our efforts with other parts of the community in order to minimize overlap and conflicts to a minimum, we would like to suggest to set some time apart in Buenos Aires to review and discuss the plans with representatives of the different SO/ACs.
-Note that this is intended to be an informal exchange of views and as such we are not planning to request a formal session but instead make use of one of the sign-up rooms that are available, unless there are any objections to this approach.
+However, as the success of this new ICANN Meeting Strategy will heavily rely on our ability to co-ordinate our efforts with other parts of the community, and in order to minimize overlap and conflict, we would like to suggest setting some time aside in Buenos Aires to review and discuss the plans with representatives of all SO/ACs.
+Note that this is intended to be an informal exchange of views, and as such we plan to make use of one of the sign-up rooms that are available, unless there are any objections to this approach.
 Should someone else in addition or instead of you be invited to this meeting, please let the GNSO Secretariat know (mailto:gnso.secretariat@gnso.icann.org).
 We expect to confirm the proposed time and date closer to the meeting (possibly using a doodle poll to find the most suitable moment).

-It is our understanding that the new ICANN meeting strategy is also likely going to be a topic of conversation between the SO/AC/SG/C leaders during their meeting on Friday prior to the start of the ICANN meeting, so any input coming out of that session will hopefully feed into our conversation.
+It is our understanding that the new ICANN Meeting Strategy will also likely be a topic of conversation between the SO/AC/SG/C leaders during their meeting Friday prior to the start of the ICANN meeting, so any input coming out of that session will hopefully feed into our conversation.